Thermofilum

-In taxonomy, Thermofilum is a genus of the Thermofilaceae.
+Thermofilum is a genus of archaea in the family Thermofilaceae.

 Thermofilum pendens is a hyperthermic member of the archael kingdom Crenarchaeota, and represents a deep branch in the order Thermoproteales.
 T. pendens lacks the genes for purine nucleotide biosynthesis and thus relies on environmental sources to meet its purine requirements.

 Taxonomy

-Cladogram was taken from GTDB release 06-RS202.
-Taxonomy from List of Prokaryotic names with Standing in Nomenclature (LPSN) and National Center for Biotechnology Information (NCBI).
+The currently accepted taxonomy is based on the List of Prokaryotic names with Standing in Nomenclature (LPSN) and National Center for Biotechnology Information (NCBI).